mschinzvende/Google_I-O_Extended_2018/README.md

 These requirements constitute the prefered environment to run the tutorial.
 You can be able to run the tutorial using any other versions of the software, different from what is outlined.

+The goal of this tutorial is to show you how you can use the TensorFlow framework in a real life situation.
+Hopefully you will be able to grasp one or two concepts then you build from there.

+Let us begin

+After installing your linux environment (Ubuntu 16.04 LTS)